MADAGASCAR BIRDING TOUR: DETAILED ITINERARY

-Ultimate Madagascar: Day 1 Our tour begins in the evening at Antananarivo, where we will stay overnight.
+Madagascar: Day 1 Our Madagascar birding tour begins in the evening at our hotel near Antananarivo airport, where we will stay overnight.
+(An airport transfer will be provided.)

 The extensive rice paddies of the interior are frequented by Western Cattle and Great Egrets, Squacco Heron and Red-billed Teal, whilst Yellow-billed Kite, Madagascan Buzzard, Madagascan Kestrel, Malagasy (or Madagascan) Black Swift, Madagascan (Bush) Lark, Mascarene Martin, Madagascan Stonechat, Madagascan Cisticola, Red (or Madagascar Red) Fody, Pied Crow and the introduced Common Myna are all typical roadside birds.
 We may also encounter Hamerkop along the rivers and perhaps a flock of Alpine Swifts wheeling around the rugged hillsides.
 As we approach the eastern highlands we will stop at some areas of marshland where Madagascan Snipe can sometimes be found.
 The road eventually winds through forested hills, past some scenic cascades and waterfalls, before we see the little spa town of Ranomafana appear below us.